Advantages and disadvantages of ceramic brake discs

 The History of Ceramic Brake Discs

 Ceramic brake discs first appeared in the 1980s as an innovation in automotive technology.
-Their development was a response to the need for more efficient and durable braking systems, especially in sports and racing cars.
-The first models of ceramic discs were expensive and difficult to produce, but over time the technology became more accessible.
+Their development was a response to the need for more efficient and durable braking systems, particularly in sports and racing cars.
+Initial ceramic disc models were expensive and difficult to produce, but over time, the technology became more widely available.

 Characteristics and features of ceramic brake discs

-Ceramic brake discs are made from a mixture of silicon carbide and ceramic fibers, which makes them extremely durable and resistant to high temperatures.
-Their surface is smoother than traditional steel discs, which reduces friction and wear of the brake system components.
+Ceramic brake discs are made from a blend of silicon carbide and ceramic fibers, giving them exceptional strength and high-temperature resistance.
+Their surface is smoother than traditional steel discs, reducing friction and wear on braking components.

 Main features of ceramic discs: